yentsun/kojo/README.md

 **Important: for method's context to be available, the method must be defined via `function() {}`, not arrow `()==>{}`**

-services are also `EventEmitter`s and can publish internal events:
+Services are also `EventEmitter`s and can publish internal events:
 ```js
 ...
 const {profile} = kojo.services;